vishnupriya022/Windows-10-User-Account-Management/README.md

 Project Title

-# Windows 10 User Account Management in Oracle VirtualBox
+# Windows 10 User Account Management

 ## Overview

-This project demonstrates **User Account Management tasks** in Windows 10 using Oracle VirtualBox.
+This project demonstrates **User Account Management tasks** in Windows 10.
 It includes step-by-step instructions, screenshots, and notes.

 ## Tasks Covered

 1. Create a new user account
 2. Reset a user account password
 3. Change a user account password